RightToAskOrg/righttoask-docs/API.md

 where R is the current root hash.

 (**VT: I need to think about this  a little more, because it's not 100% clear what should happen if you ask for an inclusion proof from a few epochs ago.
 I think the right answer is that you should get an inclusion proof for the root hash of that epoch (RPast), plus a history proof linking that root to the present epoch's root, i.e. historyProof(RPast,RPresent).
-I'll check what Trillian does here.**)
+I'll check what Google's library does here.**)

 **Verify-history**